 In accordance with Section 103A of the Code, the Fund has established allowances for excess rebateable investment earnings.
 The excess rebateable investment earnings arise due to actual investment yields earned by the Fund being greater than yields permitted to be retained by the Fund under the Code.
 The Code requires such excess investment earnings to be remitted to the Internal Revenue Service.
-The Housing Finance Bond Program established liabilities of \$4,000 and \$73,000 at June 30, 2023 and June 30, 2022, respectively, for the excess of the fair value of investments over amortized costs as explained in Note C - Cash and Investments.
+The Housing Finance Bond Program established liabilities of \$12,000 and \$4,000 at June 30, 2024 and June 30, 2023, respectively, for the excess of the fair value of investments over amortized costs as explained in Note C - Cash and Investments.
 Future excess investment earnings may require the establishment of liabilities for these and other bond issues.

-On January 30, 2020, the Fund entered into a revolving Commercial Loan Agreement (the "Line of Credit") with United Bank, in an amount not to exceed \$20,000,000, payable monthly, which expired January 30, 2022.
-This Line of Credit was renewed January 31, 2022 and is due to expire on January 30, 2024.
+On January 30, 2020, the Fund entered into a revolving Commercial Loan Agreement (the "Line of Credit") with United Bank, in an amount not to exceed \$20,000,000, payable monthly.
+On January 31, 2024, the Line of Credit was renewed with a maturity date of January 30, 2026, currently bearing an interest rate of 5.52% per annum.
 The purpose of the Line of Credit is to provide warehouse funding for loans under the Multifamily Loan Program.
-As of June 30, 2023, there have been no draws under the Line of Credit.
+During fiscal year 2024, the Fund had drawn a total of \$18,000,000, all of which was repaid during the fiscal year.